mrFRRS/GameEngineRF-IN_progress/README.md

-hello everyone, this is a simple game engine, in-progress, its using imGui, sdl2 and opengl3
+hello everyone, this is a simple game engine, in-progress, its using gtkmm 4.0 and opengl